OpenVidu/openvidu.io-docs/docs/deployment/pro/upgrading.md

 <br>

----
-## Migrating from 2.18.0 to 2.19.0

-### Upgrading Master Node
+#### 2) Upgrading Master Node

-Connect to the Master Node instance through SSH.
+After all of your media nodes are updated, you just need to connect to the Master Node instance through SSH.
 Log with `root` permissions and go to OpenVidu installation path, by default `/opt/openvidu`

 ```bash
 sudo -s